crowdtainer/dapp-contracts/README.md

 dapp testnet

 ```
-Make sure ETH_FROM local environment variable is the one returned by dapp testnet above.
+Make sure ETH_FROM is set according to the address returned by dapp testnet above in `.dapprc` file.

 ```
 # Then in a second terminal: